 USDA Inspection Reports

 USDA inspectors visit ONPRC approximately twice a year and sometimes more often.
 During their visit, they view animals, facilities, food supplies medications and records.
-In effect, investigators can go wherever they want and see whatever they wish to ensure that the animals at ONPRC are receiving good care.
-If problems are found, a research institution can be heavily fined and in an extreme case, animals can be confiscated -in-effect closing a research facility down.
+In effect, inspectors can go wherever they want and see whatever they wish to ensure that the animals at ONPRC are receiving excellent care.
+If problems are found, a research institution can be fined and in an extreme case, animals can be confiscated -in-effect closing a research facility down.

 Below are Web links to all of the primate center's inspections in the past years.
 By clicking each link you can see the full report along with background information when necessary.